 High Holy Days at-Home Resources

-We have put together some ideas for enhancing our experience of High Holy Days in these unprecedented times.
+We have put together some ideas for enhancing our experience of High Holy Days.
 Feel free to wander amongst the ideas and play with options.
-We’ll be adding materials, and invite you to keep checking back.

 Ideas for Turning Your Physical Space Into a Sanctuary

 Move things around.
 A big part of holy days in Judaism is making a distinction, making things different.

 - Make your own bima flowers – freshly picked, plants, drawings, and/or photos.

 - Hang up/display things that are inspirational to you

 - Ritual objects, if you have them, to participate from home.
 (If you don’t have them, you can sanctify daily objects.)